-Procedure the tile trim to the exact same size and make a mark on it to indicate where to cut.
-Utilize a hacksaw to cut the tile trim to the length you require.
+Make a mark on the trim at the exact same measurement and indicate where it needs to be cut.
+Use a hacksaw to precisely cut the tile trim to the desired length.

-Line the trim up with the tiles of your very first wall.
-Put 2 spacers in between the trim and each tile (one near the top of the tile and one near the bottom) to make sure there’s a gap for grout.
+Align the trim with the tiles on the first wall.
+Place two spacers between each tile and the trim, with one near the top and one near the bottom.
+These spacers will create a gap for grout to be applied later.

 Put more tile adhesive on the untitled wall with the notched trowel.
 Include the adhesive vertically from top to bottom to avoid knocking the tile cut out of place with the teeth of the notched trowel.

 Start tiling your 2nd wall, working away from the corner trim.
-As you set the tiles in place, remember to allow a narrow grouting gap in between them and the trim.
-Insert spacers and change the tiles as you go, so the gap stays the very same and the trim stays in location.
+When placing the tiles, keep in mind to leave a slim gap for grouting between each tile and the trim.
+Use spacers and adjust the tiles as needed to maintain the consistent gap and keep the trim securely in position.

 How to finish and grout wall tiles.